savi-lang/savi/spec/compiler/t_type_check.calls.savi.spec.md

 ---

-It complains when calling with an insufficient receiver capability:
+TODO: It complains when calling with an insufficient receiver capability:

 ```savi
 :class FunRefMutate